-Born near Lexington, Kentucky, in 1842, her name was Leanna Loveall.
+Born near Lexington, Kentucky, in 1842, her name was Leannah Loveall.
 The young Loveall encountered her first major tragedy when she estranged herself from her pro-Confederate father by participating in a parade honoring Abraham Lincoln.
 Shortly thereafter, she became a school teacher and married an older man named William Chambers.
 Unfortunately, the couple lost their first child, and then she unexpectedly entered a coma while she was expecting a second child.
 When Chambers awoke from her coma several months later, she learned that her husband had died in a horse and buggy accident.
 Magnifying these tragedies still further, her second pregnancy ended in stillbirth.

-Distraught with grief, Leanna Chambers followed an acquaintance to Indianapolis and turned to a life of prostitution working under the name Annie Chambers.
+Distraught with grief, Leannah Chambers followed an acquaintance to Indianapolis and turned to a life of prostitution working under the name Annie Chambers.
 There she suffered raids by the Indianapolis police and fell into even deeper despair when her engagement to a former client ended with the discovery that the client was already married.
 After receiving advice from an acquaintance, Annie Chambers resolved to move to Kansas City, where she hoped that her "trade" would be better tolerated.

 Kansas City proved to be the perfect home for Annie Chambers.
 In the 1870s the city's railroad hubs drew a diverse collection of businessmen, missionaries, railroad workers, cattlemen, and westward migrants.
 Young, unmarried men largely outnumbered women and frequented the 80 saloons and 40 houses of prostitution that catered to the bustling population of 50,000.
 The city, so hastily assembled in the short span of a decade, even lacked a formal police force until 1874.